1990s in music: Electronic music

 With the explosive growth of computers, music technology and consequent reduction in the cost of equipment in the early 1990s, it became possible for a wider number of musicians to produce electronic music.
 Even though initially most of the electronic music was dance music, the genre developed in the 1990s as musicians started producing music which was not necessarily designed for the dance-floor but rather for home listening (later on referred to as "Electronica") and slower-paced music which was played throughout chillout rooms—the relaxation sections of the clubs (later on referred to as "downtempo", "chill-out music" and "ambient music").

-Since we don't really know what was the first electronic music computer generated track ever made, in the USA we can find in the intro of Pink Floyd's "Dark Side of the Moon" released in 1973, a fully completed music track using only computers and machines.
-At the same time, in Germany, Kraftwerk is recognized as the very first band creating music only with machines and computers.
-Kraftwerk were the pioneers of what is electronic music nowadays.
+There is no definitive evidence of when the first electronic music computer generated track was made.
+Two early examples of techniques and sounds using electronic devices are Pink Floyd's "Dark Side of the Moon", released in 1973, and german electronic band Kraftwerk, both considered pioneers of the genre.

 Then, the electronic music scene exploded in the world, with at the front line, Chicago for House Music, and Detroit the Techno.

 In the late 1990s, Madonna had success with her album Ray of Light which experimented with electronica sounds.
 Moby achieved international success in the ambient electronica scene after releasing his critically acclaimed album Play in 1999 which produced an impressive eight hit singles (including his most popular songs "Porcelain", "Natural Blues" and "Why Does My Heart Feel So Bad?").

 Sasha using Ableton Live at a nightclub.